ryanshriver/cucumber-ruby/README.md

 and [Mobius](http://mobiusloop.com) encourage qualitative statements (problems or objectives) together with quantitative measures of success (outcomes or key results).

-Using `mobius`, leaders and teams collaboratively write these in a `.goal` text file.
-Here's an example:

 ```ruby
 Objective: Reach a million paying customers by Q3 2016!